LattePandaTeam/Docs/content/3rd_delta_edition/bios.md

 **Attention:**

-* When deep sleep eup support is enabled, Wake On Lan will not work.
-The power supply pins of 5V,3.3V, 1.8V, USB2.0 in the female header, and three USB Type-A ports will be forced to power off.

 * Only when Turning on Fast Startup in windows OS is disabled, Deep Sleep Eup function can work probably.
+* When deep sleep Eup support is enabled, Wake On Lan will not work.
+The 5V, 3.3V,1.8V, USB2.0 pins in the female headers, three USB Type-A ports and ATmega32U4 chip will be forced to power off.
+The wake on RTC will not work.

 ## Update the BIOS Firmware